Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-In the language of expansivity, we state the celebrated Sendov conjecture which states that any zero of a polynomial must certainly lie in the same unit disc with some zero of the critical point.
+In the language of expansivity, we state the celebrated Sendov conjecture which states that any zero of a polynomial must lie in the same unit disk with some zero of the derivative.
 We restate the conjecture in this language.
-It is also important to make an analogy with the original formulation Sendov conjecture and the sendov conjecture formulated in this language.
-The zeros of the polynomial $P_n(x)$ of degree $n$ correspond to the co-boundary points and the zeros of $P_n'(x)$ corresponds to the boundary points in the language of expansivity.
-Thus we restate the sendov conjecture in this language as follows:
+It is also important to compare this version with the original Sendov conjecture.
+The zeros of the polynomial $P_n(x)$ of degree $n$ correspond to the co-boundary points, and the zeros of $P_n'(x)$ correspond to the boundary points in the language of expansivity.
+Thus, we restate the Sendov conjecture in the language as follows: